puckblush/tofu/README.md

 <img src="https://raw.githubusercontent.com/puckblush/tofu/main/tofu.png"></img>

 <h1> How it works : </h1>
 When a Windows machine is shut down, unless it has Bitlocker or another encryption service enabled, it's storage device contains everything stored on the device as if it was unlocked.
-This means that you can boot from an operating system on a bootable USB and access it's files - or even just connect the filesystem to another computer. <br>This tool helps for the part after booting from another OS (like linux) or connecting the filesystem to another computer; it has utilities that can dump NTLM password hashes, list users, install backdoors to spawn an elevated command prompt at the login screen and more.
+This means that you can boot from an operating system on a bootable USB and access it's files - or even just connect the filesystem to another computer. <br>This tool helps for when you can access the Windows filesystem from Linux (using one of the mentioned methods); it has utilities that can dump NTLM password hashes, list users, install backdoors to spawn an elevated command prompt at the login screen and more.

 <h1>Modules : </h1>
 Because tofu works on modules, it can be expanded for different purposes.
 See the 'modules' section for examples.<br>